TG9541/stm8ef/README.md

 * Subroutine Threaded Code (STC) with improved code density
   * native BRANCH (JP), and EXIT (RET)
-  * relative CALL with two bytes where possiblet
+  * relative CALL with two bytes where possible
   * pseudo-opcode for DOLIT using TRAP: compiled literals 3 instead of 5 bytes
 * compile Forth to NVM (Non Volatile Memory with Flash IAP)
   * Words `NVM` and `RAM` switch between volatile (RAM) and non volatile (NVM) modes